 Advanced Mouse settings

 Advanced mouse settings tune how the mappings emulated for physically moved mouse work.
 When there is nothing mapped to mouse directions, Advanced settings are disabled.
+Advanced mouse settings are available if the Advanced Mapping feature is purchased, or if its trial period is active.

 It's important to understand, that sticks do not work like mouse does.
 To turn the character from side to side quickly, you need to hold the stick for some time at the maximum point of deflection.
 Which, in case of mapping the stick to physical mouse, is equal to slowly, but consistently, moving it in a certain direction.